 A new woman Taashvi comes in Rajvir’s happy blissful life.
 Taashvi joins Rajvir in his business.
 She is happy, vivacious and very Independent, and she puts Rajvir in dilemma, as both Taashvi and Letter writer leave a similar impact on his life.

 Who will Rajvir choose as his life partner?
 Taashvi or The letter writer.

-What I think about the book
+What do I think about the book?

 Handwritten Letters in the Bookstore has romance as a theme but the concept is different from other books.
 The book mainly contains chats between Rajvir and The Letter writer.
 And if you are 90s kid, then sure this book will take you to the joy ride of the Nostalgia lane.
-The mention of the Phantom Sweet Cigarettes, Tazos and of Floppy Disks and Slam Books were a sweet ache in my heart.
+The mention of the Phantom Sweet Cigarettes, Tazos, and Floppy Disks and Slam Books were a sweet ache in my heart.
 And the songs: A sweet reminder that it is a high time to listen to them again.
 On the minus side, The book dragged a bit at some places.
 Some conversations were a tad bit long and tiring.
 Overall, the book is good and musical indeed.

 Rimple is a full-time daughter, sister, dreamer and entrepreneur based in Mumbai.
 She is a part-time author.
 Occasionally, she is also a chef.

 Rimple runs various groups like Movie Maniacs, a Reader’s Club and an “I am Writing” club to bring like-minded people together.

 She loves traveling – not just physically, but also into the world of books, movies, stories, and music.
 She is known for her contagious laughter.
 Smile” and Rimple is synonymous.